1. Who We Are

 6. Data Sharing

-We do not sell, rent, or trade your personal data to third parties.
 We may share data in the following limited circumstances:

 - Service providers — trusted third-party suppliers who assist in operating our business (e.g. email hosting, cloud infrastructure), under appropriate data processing agreements.